 In 2015, Scott followed up Found by producing and editing two films with his partners at Forbidden Films LLC — the gore-filled Found spin-off Headless and the clown terror film The Legend of Wasco for Viva Pictures.
 Scott then formed Bandit Motion Pictures LLC with Brian K. Williams and in 2016 directed the erotic and atmospheric Harvest Lake and the primally charged Plank Face.
 In 2017, Scott co-produced Williams’ out-of-this-world sex comedy, Space Babes from Outer Space.
-Scott is currently in production on his fourth feature directorial effort, The Bad Man, while also co-producing Smut: The Movie at Forbidden Films.
+His latest film, 2018's The Bad Man, received Best Horror Feature at the Nightmares Film Festival.

 Scott (far right) with ‘Found’ cast & crew, and Elvira’s Horror Hunt judges.
 September 2012.